 A migraine with predominant brainstem aura symptoms is known as a basilar migraine.
-Bickerstaff first described it in 1961.
-Other names for it are basilar artery migraine, basilar-type migraine, brainstem migraine, vertebrobasilar migraine, and Bickerstaff migraine.
-It was named basilar migraine because it was thought to be caused by spasm of the basilar artery.
-However, there is no proven evidence of vascular pathology for a basilar migraine, and it is now believed to be due to the firing of nerves in the brainstem.
+Other names for it are basilar artery migraine, basilar-type migraine, migraine with brainstem aura, vertebrobasilar migraine, and Bickerstaff migraine.
+Spasm of the basilar artery was the suspected cause of basilar migraine but there isn't enough evidence to support this theory.

-Basilar migraines are relatively rare.
-They usually last for only an hour or so.
-Severe basilar migraines may last for a few hours, but they’re not usually a result of any serious condition.
-With treatment and an understanding of what can cause them, they can be managed without interrupting your daily life.
+Basilar migraines usually last for only an hour or so.
+A more severe episode of basilar migraine may last for a few hours, but this usually isn't a result of any serious condition.
+With proper treatment, they can be managed without interrupting your daily life.

-This type of migraine can last anywhere from 4 to 72 hours.
-And it takes time to recover from one.
+This type of migraine may last anywhere from 4 to 72 hours and it takes even more time to recover from a migraine attack.
 You may feel drained for up to 24 hours after it’s over.

 Symptoms and signs